johannesmenzel/SRPlugins1_deprecated/README.md

 Since this is a hobby project and I have limited resources at hand, see following facts:

 * If you see me violating your or any others copyrights, please contact me instantly, I did not intend that.
 Same goes for any advice concerning the copyright statements on this repository.
+* Several third party libraries used in this project are still not declared in the code.
+I will update that as soon as possible.
 * I test the plugin with DDMF PluginDoctor and Cockos REAPER on a x64 Windows machine.
 Besides I won't provide support at all, I also can't provide help for other platforms, configurations or hosts not mentioned above due to limited talent and knowledge.
 * There will be no MacOS AU/VST until I'll buy a mac (which most likely will never happen) or you'll compile your own.
 XCode project is included but not properly set up.
 LinuxVST is on the roadmap.
 * Due to above mentioned lack of talent, advice is highly appreciated.